 Cash, Cheques and Money Orders

-- Cash is still commonly used, making up 75% of all payments.
+- Cash is still commonly used, making up 70% of all POS transactions in 2017, with credit cards, prepaid/debit cards and digital wallets representing 16%, 8% and 6% of transactions respectively.
 However, cash usage is on the decline as card and digital payments become more common.

 - Cheques are a common form of cashless payment for retail and commercial payments.
 The UAE has a high volume of bounced cheques, with 4.3% of the value of cleared cheques returned in the first half of 2018.

 - Cheques are truncated into electronic images and then cleared through ICCS.
 Final settlement is made through UAEFTS same day.